GUIDELINES FOR 2014 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

 4) Audio/Multi-Media Internet

 Audio/Multi-Media Internet entries must have aired on a commercial or public radio station or been on the Internet at a site that is a same-name affiliate of a paid-circulation publication or recognized broadcast news organization.
+Entries airing exclusively on YouTube will not be accepted.

 All entries in this category must be limited to 60 minutes.
 Entries for live radio broadcasts may submit a compilation of the best work over the course of one program.
+Please send your submission in the form of a web link, not a CD.

 The Audio/Multi-Media Internet category may consist of audio only (e.g., a radio or Internet-based broadcast) OR a multi-media, Internet-based submission, whose components include audio.
 No more than two (2) individual radio or Internet-based audio broadcasts may be submitted.
 “Medley” tapes containing more than two radio shows or Webcasts, of any duration, will not be accepted.

 The Multi-Media Internet entries must have one integrated theme and be presented in a Webcast centering on a news event, subject or feature.
 To be eligible, the Webcast must include at least two forms of media, one of which must be audio.
 The complementary form(s) of media may be video, photographs, graphics and/or print (e.g., a story or stories).
 The entry, in its entirety, must be retrievable from one Internet frame, with links to components of the package being considered part of the frame, provided they link back to pages within the originating Web site and not to other, external Web sites.
+Entries that first appeared over the air or on cable television prior to appearing on the internet will not be accepted.

 Submission in the Multi-Media Internet category excludes the candidate from submitting the same written piece in the News Commentary or Feature/Enterprise categories.